Please provide us with your email address so that we can keep you informed about the latest news, updates and exciting special offers

 Master facilities include:

-See also the entries for Nexus routers for information regarding the central DSP core and I/O hardware aspects of the Auratus.
+See also the entries for Nexus and Nexus Star routers for information regarding the central DSP/router core and I/O

 The modular design of the Nexus racks permits enormous flexibility in I/O configuration.
-Almost any combination of analogue and digital audio formats may be specified to suit the facility’s infrastructure; options extend to MADI, SDI and optical digital audio interfaces as well as the more common mic or line analogue, and AES3.
+Almost any combination of analogue and digital audio formats may be specified to suit the facility’s infrastructure; options extend to MADI, SDI and optical digital audio interfaces as well as the more common analogue (mic/line), or digital (AES3) connectivity.